daegalus/csrd/content.en/02-creating-your-character/03-descriptor.md

 Yet for all that fear dogs you and possibly shames you, your cowardly nature proves to be a useful ally from time to time.
 Listening to your fears has helped you escape danger and avoid taking unnecessary risks.
 Others may have suffered in your place, and you might be the first to admit this fact, but secretly you feel intense relief from having avoided an unthinkable and terrible fate.

+{{< hint info >}}
-(Descriptors like Craven, Cruel, and Dishonorable might not be appropriate for every group.
+Descriptors like Craven, Cruel, and Dishonorable might not be appropriate for every group.
 These are villainous traits and some people want their PCs to be entirely heroic.
 But others don't mind a little moral greyness thrown into the mix.
-Still others see things like Craven and Cruel as traits to overcome as their characters develop (probably earning them different descriptors).)
+Still others see things like Craven and Cruel as traits to overcome as their characters develop (probably earning them different descriptors).
+{{< /hint >}}

 You gain the following characteristics: